sherms77/freeCodeCamp/JS Algorithms & Data Structures/Basic JS/iterate array forLoop_2/README.md

 # Notes
-- 220622: created v2 of this folder to move into main freeCodeCamp repo as the original folder is trapped as a submodule.
+- 220622: created v2 of this folder to move it into the main freeCodeCamp repo as the original folder was trapped as a submodule.

 # About
 - Course: JS Algorithms & Data Structures